-Mint by Intuit (website/app)
+Mint by Intuit (budget tracking website/app)

 Probably the most important money move you can make is tracking how your money moves.
 Whether you’re trying to cut expenses, pay down debt, or save for something special, the first step is to account for every. single. penny.

 I use Mint because it’s free, it’s automatic, and it has a ton of flexibility to drill down, categorize, and forecast.
 If you’re squeamish about connecting your accounts online, I get it.
 I tracked everything manually in a homemade Excel workbook for over 10 years.
 I don’t care how you do it as long as you do it.

 If you want to be a true boss in your career, lead by taking control of your money.

 Personal Capital is another free, fantastic resource to track your investments down to the penny.
 If you’re like me and have your money spread across 401ks, IRAs, Roths, and other random holdings at various institutions, Personal Capital pulls everything together in one place.
 Then you can slice and dice the data in all kinds of helpful ways.

 This site has a wealth of tools to understand how your investments are doing, with ongoing free recommendations to make sure your money is working for you.
 I love that I can drill down into the holdings of a single fund or see the big picture of everything combined.

 Check out their free Retirement Planner, Investment Checkup tool, and Fee Analyzer.
 P.S.
 If you add at least one investment account with a balance of $1000+ using the link above, we both get $20.
 I KNOW!
 Check it out!

 Greater Self-Worth Leads To Higher Net Worth